rfdickerson/TodoList-SQLite/README.md

 ## Contributing Checklist

-1. Rename your project name in Package.swift to your database implementation.

-  For example, `TodoList-Memcached`, `TodoList-MongoDB`, etc.

-2. Push to a new repository with that name
+1. Push to a new repository with that name

   For example, `todolist-memcached`, `todolist-mongodb`, etc.

-3. git tag your release
+2. git tag your release
   ```
   git tag 0.0.1
   git push --tags